Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/git/connect-gitlab.md

 ## For the dbt Cloud Enterprise tier

-<Constant name="cloud" /> Enterprise and Enterprise Plus customers have the added benefit of bringing their own GitLab OAuth application to <Constant name="cloud" />.
+<Constant name="cloud" /> Enterprise and Enterprise+ customers have the added benefit of bringing their own GitLab OAuth application to <Constant name="cloud" />.
 This tier benefits from extra security, as <Constant name="cloud" /> will:
 - Enforce user authorization with OAuth.
 - Carry GitLab's user repository permissions (read / write access) through to <Constant name="cloud" /> or <Constant name="cloud" /> CLI's git actions.